 We know a lot of people love using miles & companion passes on Southwest to Hawaii to get their airfare for free.

 Strategy #2: Find a good deal on airfare

-These last couple years, the airlines have had bargain basement fares to and from Hawaii.
-So finding a good deal on airfare can be incredibly easy, especially if you’re traveling from the west coast!
+These last couple of years, the airlines have had bargain basement fares to and from Hawaii.
+So finding a good deal on airfare can be incredibly easy, especially if you’re traveling from the West Coast!
 We do have an article on finding cheap airline fares, but we haven’t had to use the tactics in it lately.

 Because airfare has been so reasonably priced lately, we haven’t used our credit card miles to book Hawaii airfare.
 If you want to know what we’ve been doing with all of our points, there is a general travel section at the bottom of this article.

 We do have our favorite airlines to fly to/from Hawaii and the rest of the continental US.
 Our go-to airlines (ranked in the order we check them) include: